Photographs by Code to Inspire

 While shocking to those in the West, these social restrictions were rooted in an interpretation of Islamic Law intended to protect women and uphold them as sacred.
 The intention was to create a "secure environment where the chastity and dignity of women may once again be sacrosanct," reportedly based on Pashtunwali beliefs about living in purdah.
 Under the Taliban, these beliefs were twisted into extreme laws and violent crimes.

-In October 2001, U.S.-led forces invaded Afghanistan.
-About two months later, the Taliban government was overthrown.
+In October 2001, Afghan Northern Alliance and U.S forces invaded Afghanistan and contributed to driving Taliban's leadership out of Afghanistan and into Pakistan.
 The government was replaced by a new governing administration under Hamid Karzai.
 Karzai became the first democratically elected leader in Afghanistan in 2004.
 Under his administration, Taliban-driven violence and the strict interpretation of Islamic law fell.
 Both girls and boys returned to reopened schools and women were allowed to return to work.
 Today, two decades later, there are 9 million registered students.
 One million them are women and girls.

 The increased participation of women in schools and the workplace has since shifted the cultural norm in urban areas.
 But despite movement toward the reformation of women’s social issues, social stigmas still exist.
 In March 2012, President Hamid Karzai endorsed a "code of conduct" which was issued by the Ulema Council.
 This code stated things like, "women should not travel without a male guardian and should not mingle with strange men in places such as schools, markets and offices."
 Karzai said that the rules were in line with Islamic law.